Oil Well Drilling

-In 1977, the State of Michigan enacted a regulation requiring 20 mil PVC geomembrane liner be installed in all drilling reserve pits to prevent contamination of the groundwater.
+In 1977, the State of Michigan enacted a regulation requiring 20 mil PVC geomembrane liner be installed in all oil field well drilling reserve pits to prevent contamination of the groundwater.

 In 1980, Environmental Protection, Inc. began fabricating 20 mil PVC geomembrane liners for the oil industry in northern Michigan.
 Since then, EPI has supplied over 25 million square feet of PVC geomembrane reserve pit liners and covers.

 EPI has the state's largest inventory of stock size 20 mil PVC pit liners, ready for immediate shipment to your rig location.
 These liners can also be used for many other water and waste containment applications.
 Landscapers, irrigation and remediation contractors also can benefit from this large inventory of various size liners.